bizarrechaos/bizarrechaos.github.io/_posts/2019-07-06-Adventures-in-Assembly.md

 It is kind of like an assembly language interpreter or cli.
 ['asm-cli'](https://github.com/cch123/asm-cli)

+Here is an example of it in action:

 <script id="asciicast-sIksRB2w7zWKa17ruIkqVjOyI" src="https://asciinema.org/a/sIksRB2w7zWKa17ruIkqVjOyI.js" async></script>

+Pretty useful if you want to determine the value a register has after a few instructions.

 So far everything I have disassembled has been pretty basic code.

 With the resources above, and through continued learning, I hope to be able to dive into more complex code.

 I will be blogging about some more challenges soon hopefully.

-I may make a post or two about xorpd's "xchg rax,rax" musings you cna find on his website.
+I may make a post or two about xorpd's "xchg rax,rax" musings you can find on his website.